-The v-shaped look, known as the V-taper, is one of the most coveted body types in the fitness industry.
+The v-shaped look, the V look, known as the V-taper, is one of the most coveted body types in the fitness industry.
 Every average joe wants it but not everyone knows what it takes to get it.
 There are a couple things that you need to do and some things you need to avoid to ensure that V-taper is as defined as possible.
 Let’s start with what you need to do.

 Develop Your Shoulders